-This is one of two posts to follow up on my post “Things I’ve Been Ashamed to Say About Being a Writer Until Now” — (NOTE: Unforeseen circumstances resulting from the first two posts and their comment threads, when comments apparently made by “Samantha” and some others turned out to have been actually written by one of the men named, made necessary an extra followup post about online literary sexual abuse and the use of sock puppets).
+This is one of two posts to follow up on my post “Things I’ve Been Ashamed to Say About Being a Writer Until Now” — (NOTE: Unforeseen circumstances resulting from the first two posts and their comment threads, when comments apparently made by “Samantha” and some others turned out to have been actually written by one of the men I had named (Ravi Shankar) made necessary an extra followup post about online literary sexual abuse and the use of sock puppets).
 The final post will offer a poetic ritual of healing—AF